hariharan0033/ridesphere/README.md

 🚀 **RideSphere - Making Student Commutes Smarter & Easier!**

 ## 📜 License
-RideSphere is open-source software licensed under the **GNU Affero General Public License v3.0**.
-See the [LICENSE](./LICENSE) file for more details.
+RideSphere is open-source software licensed under the GNU General Public License v3.0.See the LICENSE file for more details.